Yellowstone River at Sidney Montana

 Best flows

 Use RiverReports and USGS 06192500 near Livingston together.
-Dropping post-runoff water and cool stable mornings are the cleanest windows; rising dirty water or hot low conditions should move the plan to another river or a shorter safe edge.
+Dropping post-runoff water and cool stable mornings are the cleanest windows.
+Rising dirty water or hot low conditions should move the plan to another river or a shorter safe edge.

-When to skip
+When to leave

 Skip or pivot when runoff is rising, FWP restrictions are active, water temperatures make trout handling poor, wind makes boat control unsafe, or the public access and takeout plan is not clear.